 Coming back to Table II, we observe that metrics R, U and q_N exhibit the highest percentage of hits thereby suggesting that schemes involving these metrics may perform better than the others.
-This is not what we have found though, the best scheme being in general $P{L{-}}R$.
-We explain this result by the fact that estimators P_L and R are probably the ones containing the least redundant information (as opposed to scheme $U{-}R$, for instance).
-From now on, only results pertaining to scheme $P{L{-}}R$ are presented.
+Surprisingly this is not what we have found though, the best scheme being in general P{L} .
+Since P{L} is a single-side measurement as opposed to R which is an end-to-end measurement, one possible reason for having the scheme P{L} .
+R performing the best is that estimators P{L} and R are probably the ones containing the least redundant information, (as opposed to scheme P{L} q_N , for instance).
+Furthermore, in our simulations we considered only congested cases resulting in a delay in the first estimation of U since the value $\hat{U}=1$ is not a valid value in both models.
+Hence, all schemes including U suffered from this discrepancy and their results were not the best ones.
+At last, schemes P{L} R and R q_N gave similar results however the former scheme performed slightly better.
+From now on, only results pertaining to scheme P{L} R are presented.